 Analysis Group Case Interview: Process, Question Types, and How to Prepare (2026)

-Here's what AG actually interviews look like, and how to prepare for every component.
+Here's what AG interviews can look like, and how to prepare for the components you are most likely to see.

 What Analysis Group Is (and Why It Matters for Prep)